 This space is especially designated for our littlest visitors.
 In the Baby Carrots exhibit, we encourage little ones to explore the life on the farm, plant a garden, gather eggs, or go fishing.

 Friendship Field is our outdoor exhibit space created to be used from when the snow melts to when the snow starts.
 This outdoor exhibit gives children an opportunity to discover the wonders of the outdoors.
 Complete with an outdoor kitchen, dinosaur dig pit, tons of flowers and plants, and a stage complete with electrical hookup so that kids and adults alike can appreciate outdoor play.

 Based on Deerfield Park in Mt.
 Pleasant, PleasANT Park is an exhibit that explores camping and being outdoors.
 This exhibit features a pop-up camper complete with stuffed fire pit pieces, a life size ant hill climber with ant costumes, and a microscope connected to a TV monitor so that kids can see the bugs in their backyard up close!

 Luminary Lab is an exhibit that focuses on the exploration of light.
-This exhibit features a life size Lite Bright, marble sensory panels, light up pipe organ, and a movement projector powered by Xbox Kinect technology.
+This exhibit features a life size Lite Bright, marble sensory panels, and a light up pipe organ.